grafana/writers-toolkit/docs/sources/write/style-guide/word-list/index.md

 ## R

+### README

-**README** - When naming a file or making a general reference to READMEs, spell using all caps.
+When naming a file or making a general reference to READMEs, spell using all caps.
 When referencing a specific README file, match the same capitalization of that file.

 <!--
 ## S -->

 ## T

+### time series

-**time series** - Use this rather than _timeseries_ for the noun form.
+Use this rather than _timeseries_ for the noun form.

 When you need to use the adjective form, use _time-series_ rather than _timeseries_.